google-research/google-research/group_agnostic_fairness/README.md

 ## Training and Inference

-Training and evaluation for the adversarial robust learning model can be run as:
+Training and evaluation for the adversarial reweighting model can be run as:

 ```bash
 python -m group_agnostic_fairness/main_trainer